 The program will provide students with a systematic understanding of the relevant knowledge inside and outside their scope of practice and a critical awareness of current problems or new insights, much of which is informed by the evidence and practice regarding driver rehabilitation, as outlined below:

 to make fitness to drive determinations across a variety of clinical specialties (e.g., neurology, pediatrics, gerontology), and across various settings (e.g., in-patient, outpatient, home health), across the lifespan (e.g., teens to older adults) of at-risk populations.

 on driver rehabilitation to advance the body of knowledge in a specific area of practice.

 with complex client cases and make clinical judgments based on established driver rehabilitation principles, techniques, and evidence.

-assessment results, intervention plans, rehabilitation strategies, vehicle adaptations, and client outcomes through a variety of methods (orally, written reports, vehicle modification prescriptions, referrals, regulatory decisions) to clients, families, health care providers and community stakeholders.
+assessment results, intervention plans, rehabilitation strategies, vehicle adaptations, and client outcomes through a variety of methods (orally, written reports, vehicle modification prescriptions, referrals, regulatory decisions) to clients and their families, health care providers and community stakeholders.

-Faculty for the DRT program include experienced driver rehabilitation clinicians and scientists.
+Faculty for the Driver Rehabilitation Therapy program include experienced driver rehabilitation clinicians and scientists.
 These faculty provide cutting-edge evidence-based training combined with best clinical practices for optimal learning experiences.